vsg-dev/VulkanSceneGraph/docs/ExplorationPhase/HighLevelDesignDecisions.md

 **Single library:** all core, maths, nodes, utilities, vulkan and viewer provided in libvsg library, can be either be used as static or dynamic library.

-**Namespace:** vsg used for all categories of functionality in keeping
+**Namespace:** vsg used for all categories of functionality within the libvsg library.

 **Headers:** .h used for public classes/functions